vipulpathak113/FrontendInterviewQuestions/README.md

 responsible for making your side effects or API calls unlike redux-thunk
 ------------------------------------------------------------------------------------------

--- dom vs virtual dom vs shadow dom
+-- DOM vs Virtual DOM vs Shadow DOM vs BOM
 DOM:
 -DOM is an API for HTML or XML documents and it creates a logical structure which can be accessed and manipulated.
 -It is object-based representation of the HTML elements.